FactomProject/FactomDocs/README.md

 NotaryChains seeks to simplify how Bitcoin 2.0 can be deployed.
 Much as TCP/IP solves one problem, the exchange of packets, NotaryChains seeks to solve the foundational problem of Bitcoin 2.0.
 NotaryChains do so by providing a few simple operators from which many more complicated operations can be built.
 NotaryChains extends Bitcoin beyond the exchange of bitcoins to include the recording and management of arbitrary events.

-Consider what any Bitcoin 2.0 application requires of a system recording and validating events:
+Consider what any Bitcoin 2.0 application requires:

 * Structured events that include additional information.
 * An ordered, cryptographically secured public ledger recording each event